 Other schools will make the mistake of creating content which aims to appeal to their entire audience.
 While there may be some blogs, videos, or other pieces which have a broad appeal across your entire school community, too broad a focus will often result in content that feels unfocused, inconsistent in its messaging, or just too general to be engaging.
 While adopting a narrower focus might mean your content appeals to less people, it can help it to be more impactful.

-3. Ignoring SEO in Your Education Content Marketing Efforts
+3. Ignoring SEO in Your Higher Education Content Marketing Efforts

-Having said that, it’s no use creating compellent content if no one sees it, and SEO is the surest way to ensure your content is found on the web.
+Having said that, it’s no use creating compelling content if no one sees it, and SEO is the surest way to ensure your content marketing for schools is found on the web.
 By doing extensive keyword research and following tried and tested best practices, you can engineer your content to have the best chance of being found in searches by your target audience.

 Example: Automotive Training Centres’ blog 4 Great Reasons to Become an Auto Mechanic shows up not just at the top of the results page for a Canadian Google search on ‘reasons to become a mechanic’, but as a featured snippet.
 From the additional text shown in the snippet, you can see that the school worked to integrate keywords into the headers and body text of the blog.